emilygv/emilyvernon.com/_projects/sneakers/woven-denim.md

 client: Converse
 season: "Spring 2016"
 ---
 Okay, I know - denim footwear.
-It can be a controversial material for a product many times worn with denim pants.
+It can be a controversial material.
 By changing the texture through weaving, the  material transends its usual stigma to become a crafted product.